 Life in the British capital may be fast-paced, but a host of urban spas, green spaces and yoga studios means getting your wellness fix has never been so easy.
-From fatigue-fighting IV drips to subterranean hammams, here are five of the most restorative experiences in London.
+From fatigue-fighting IV drips to subterranean hammams, here are six of the most restorative experiences in London.

-Free from the crowds and city bustle, these Culture Trip-recommended spots will help stressed-out travellers and locals alike find their Zen.
+Free from the crowds and city bustle, these Culture Trip-recommended spots will help stressed-out travellers and locals find their Zen.

 ESPA at Corinthia